mshakhomirov/datawarehouseAdvanced/Project 4 Cloudformation/Milestones/M2/Shakhomirov_S2_LP4_M2.md

 Feeling stuck?
 Use as little or as much help as you need to reach the solution!

 ### *Hint for Step [2.]*
+- Read Chapter 13 of [Amazon Web Services in Action, Second Edition](https://www.manning.com/books/amazon-web-services-in-action-second-edition?query=Amazon%20Web%20Services%20in%20Action,%20Second%20Edition) and try to create your own table.
+- [Patterns and Practices for Infrastructure as Code]([Patterns and Practices for Infrastructure as Code](https://www.manning.com/books/patterns-and-practices-for-infrastructure-as-code?query=Patterns%20and%20Practices%20for%20Infrastructure%20as%20Code)) explains how to use various Cloudformation patterns.

+### *Hint for Step [2.]*
 How to Save
 Make sure you're following the best practice of using [1 de-normalized table](https://www.alexdebrie.com/posts/dynamodb-single-table/#downsides-of-a-single-table-design)